gskril/farcaster-tweeter/README.md

 Notes:
 - This isn't really consumer friendly, but could hopefully be a starting point for somebody to build out an easier integration.
 - The script filters out any non-parent casts, meaning threads or other types of replies won't be posted to Twitter.
-- By default, new casts are fetched every 5 minutes.
+- By default, new casts are fetched every 2 minutes.
 This can be changed in the `cron.schedule()` function in `index.js`.
+- Any casts with an @ mention is ignored, since most Farcaster usernames are different from Twitter usernames.

 ## Twitter API